Facilities and expertise in Health and Wellbeing

 Lecturer

-Stan is a registered Operating Department Practitioner (ODP) and lecturer at Staffordshire University.
-He has experience in clinical mentoring and supervision, simulation training and theatre leadership.
+Stan is a registered Operating Department Practitioner (ODP) and lecturer within University of Staffordshire.
+He has experience in clinical mentoring and supervision, simulation training and theatre leadership across NHS and private hospital trusts.

 Stanley's profile